Jonne/jonne.github.io/_posts/2019-07-11-commerce-82-catalog-caching.md

 Besides the expiration the entire catalog cache is cleared when a `CommerceCacheRefreshEvent` is queued in the EventQueue.

 ### Sitecore Commerce Connect
-Commerce connect has an ExternalIdCache and a TemplateHierarchyCache.
-The ExternalIdCache caches the mapping between the SitecoreId of a catalog item and the productid/categoryid.
-The TemplateHierarchyCache caches the sitecore templates which are generated based on the category and product definitions.
+Commerce connect has an `ExternalIdCache` and a `TemplateHierarchyCache`.
+The `ExternalIdCache` caches the mapping between the SitecoreId of a catalog item and the productid/categoryid.
+The `TemplateHierarchyCache` caches the sitecore templates which are generated based on the category and product definitions.

 **When cleared?**

-The ExternalIdCache and a TemplateHierarchyCache in Sitecore commerce connect have no expiration.
+Both caches in Sitecore commerce connect have no expiration.

 The entire ExternalIdCache and TemplateHierarchyCache are cleared when a `CommerceCacheRefreshEvent` is queued in the EventQueue.